 Python “with open” Statement

 It might not be apparent with just three lines of code, as illustrated here, but when programmers have to deal with thousands of lines of code, it is common to forget about closing the hundreds of files after opening them.
-Thus, the ‘with open’ statement is a much better practice.
+Thus, the ‘with open’ Statement is a much better practice.

 The parameters of the ‘with open’ function remain the same as the’ open’ function.
 Filename and mode are the only two that we use here.